 Both are great organizations..the only difference between the two is requirements for membership.
 I'm a member of both.

 The American Legion requires that a Veteran served during designated specific periods of conflict regardless of where they served.
 The VFW requires that a Veteran must have earned a Campaign Medal, Expeditionary Medal, Navy and Marine Corps Combat Action Ribbon, Combat Infantry/Combat Medic/Combat Action Badge, or Korea Defense Service Medal.
+So a Veteran who served in Europe during the period of the Vietnam War would be eligible to join the American Legion, but not the VFW.
+Basically, all VFW members are eligible to join the Legion, but not all Legion members can join the VFW.

 How are the VFW and the American Legion alike and different?